 Before you go

-During your visit to Kanshu-ji the monk will kindly be your guide to tell you more about the story of Arisada Hoin, so be sure to make a reservation by phone (247-36-1183) at least one day before you go.
+During your visit to Kanshu-ji, make a reservation with the kindly monk to guide you and tell you the story of Arisada Hoin.
+You’ll need to make a reservation by phone (247-36-1183) at least one day before you go.

 Dig Japanese history?
 Read more on where to find historic gems.